zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

              exclude_managed_identity_credential=True),
         conn_str=PROJECT_CONNECTION_STRING
    )
+   with project_client:
     ```

+    The code connects to the Azure AI Foundry project using the current Azure credentials.
+The final *with project_client* statement starts a code block that defines the scope of the client, ensuring it is cleaned up when the code within the block is finished.

-1. Find the comment **Define an agent that uses the CodeInterpreter tool** and add the following code to define an AI agent that analyzes data and can use the code interpreter tool:
+1. Find the comment **Upload the data file and create a CodeInterpreterTool**, within the *with project_client* block, and add the following code to upload the data file to the project and create a CodeInterpreterTool that can access the data in it:

     ```python
+   # Upload the data file and create a CodeInterpreterTool
+   file = project_client.agents.upload_file_and_poll(
+        file_path=file_path, purpose=FilePurpose.AGENTS
+   )
+   print(f"Uploaded {file.filename}")

+   code_interpreter = CodeInterpreterTool(file_ids=[file.id])
+    ```

+1. Find the comment **Define an agent that uses the CodeInterpreterTool** and add the following code to define an AI agent that analyzes data and can use the code interpreter tool you defined previously:

+    ```python
-   # Define an agent that uses the Code Interpreter tool
+   # Define an agent that uses the CodeInterpreterTool
-   with project_client:
-        code_interpreter = CodeInterpreterTool()
    agent = project_client.agents.create_agent(
         model=MODEL_DEPLOYMENT,
         name="data-agent",
         instructions="You are an AI agent that analyzes data.
 If the user requests a chart, create it and save it as a .png file.", tools=code_interpreter.definitions,
         tool_resources=code_interpreter.resources,
    )
    print(f"Using agent: {agent.name}")
     ```

-1. Find the comment **Create a thread for the conversation** and add the following code to start a thread on which the chat session with the agent will run (note that this code is indented under the *with* block that as started in the previous code):
+1. Find the comment **Create a thread for the conversation** and add the following code to start a thread on which the chat session with the agent will run:

     ```python
    # Create a thread for the conversation